Chuck Versus the Three Words

-"Chuck Versus the Three Words" is the second episode of the third season of the NBC action comedy TV series Chuck.
+"Chuck Versus the Three Words" is the second episode of the third season of the American action comedy TV series Chuck.
 It was aired January 10, 2010, on NBC.

 In the episode, Carina returns with a new mission for Team Bartowski – steal back a stolen weapon from her "fiancé", an arms dealer named Karl Stromberg.
 Meanwhile, Morgan plans to "win" her back, with the unlikely help of Jeff and Lester.

 Plot summary

 Main Plot

 As the episode opens a man is running through the jungle, clutching a briefcase.
 Before he can escape he is caught by a massive, scarred man who shoots him and reclaims the case.
 The man's phone rings and he answers it, saying goodbye with the words "I love you, Smooshie."
 His men begin to laugh but are cut off by a glare, before he shoots his victim again in the head.

 Back in California, Sarah is drinking at a club with her DEA friend Carina.
 Carina begins to needle Sarah about Chuck, and as they talk, she realizes that Sarah has truly fallen in love with him, violating the "cardinal rule" of spying, although Sarah attempts to deny it.
 While Sarah and Carina are out, Chuck and Morgan are sitting around their largely unfurnished apartment playing video games.
 In an effort to cheer Chuck up, Morgan takes him out on the town but by chance they end up at the same club as Sarah and Carina.
 After being pressured into talking to Carina by Morgan, Chuck is spotted by Sarah and he comes over to join the two women.
 While Chuck greets Carina the massive man from the opening arrives, whom she identifies as her fiancé, Karl Stromberg.
 Chuck takes Carina at her word, and he flashes on one of the man's scars, identifying him as an arms dealer and tries to warn her.
 Instead, Carina brushes off his concern by telling him she knows and reveals that Stromberg is the team's next mission.